majitao-xd/TPS/README.md

   title={Aligning and Prompting Anything for Zero-Shot Generalized Anomaly Detection},

-  author={Ma, Jitao and Xie, Weiying and Ye Hangyu and Li, Daixun and Fang, Leyuan},
+  author={Ma, Jitao and Xie, Weiying and Ye, Hangyu and Li, Daixun and Fang, Leyuan},

   booktitle={Proceedings of the AAAI Conference on Artificial Intelligence},